amirashad/ghctl/README.md

 ## Features

- - Appy with yaml file or with cli args
+ - Apply with yaml file or with cli args
  - Create repository
  - Create branch on repository
  - Create protection on branch
  - Add mandatory reviewers to branch protection
  - Add required checks to branch protection
+ - Add some files to repository, branch
+ - Get repositories of organisation as yaml or json
+ - Get repository by name as yaml or json
+ - Get members of organisation as yaml or json
+ - Get teams of organisation as yaml or json

 ## Limitations